dpzmick/old-website/_posts/2017-01-23-rust-arc-gc-realtime.md

 }
 ```

-Looks okay to me, now lets think about the logic we will need to implement to do garbage collection.
+Now lets think about the garbage collection logic.
 Since we have a `Vec<Arc<T>>`, we will want to iterate over it, removing any elements which meet (or fail) a condition.
 We can use `Vec::retain` to do this.
 Something like the following might work: